apache/spark/docs/sql-ref-syntax-qry-select-offset.md

 ---
 layout: global
-title: DISTRIBUTE BY Clause
+title: OFFSET Clause
-displayTitle: DISTRIBUTE BY Clause
+displayTitle: OFFSET Clause
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with